TILTON FAMLY CHILDREN’S SHELTER

 IMPACT ON CHILDREN

-Last year, 63 children were provided safe haven at the Shelter with an average length of stay of 189 days.
+Last year, over 50 children were provided safe haven at the Shelter with an average length of stay of 200 days.

-100% of the children attending school were promoted to the next grade level.
+- 99% of children attending school were promoted to next grade level

 VOLUNTEER NEEDS